 The presence in Catholic schools of students who are not Catholics has been positively acknowledged and affirmed in all documents.
-A noteworthy point is the different ways these students have been described and identified across the years, which for the most part referred to their religious beliefs or lack thereof.
+A noteworthy point is the different ways these students have been described and identified across the years, which for the most part referred to the extent and nature of their religious beliefs.
 However, for the first time in 1988 this description was expanded to include students "from different ideological backgrounds".
-Religion was no longer the only defining criterion to describe these students.
-Identifying these students using criteria other than religion, continued, and in 1998 the Catholic school was to be "open to all those who appreciate and share its qualified educational project" (CCE, 1998), and for "students and their families who become associated with the school because of its quality of education or other reasons"(CC, 1997).
+Religion was no longer the only defining criterion used to describe these students.
+From this time on, criteria other than religion continued to be used to identify students for the purposes of inclusion.
+In 1997, the Catholic school was to be "open to all those who appreciate and share its qualified educational project" (CCE, 1997), and for "students and their families who become associated with the school because of its quality of education or other reasons"(CC, 1997).
 These latter descriptions raise issues for enrolment policies.
 First, what is the Catholic school's "qualified educational project" and how can it be used as a criterion?
 Second, when families seek to enrol their children in a Catholic school because of its "quality of education or other reasons", on what grounds could they be refused?
 This criterion virtually legitimates the enrolment of all regardless of their reasons.
 On what grounds then, are Catholic schools able to implement enrolment policies that apply religious criteria to prospective enrolling families?

 Further to the presence of students who are not Catholics, nowhere in any of these documents is it specified how many of these students could be enrolled in Catholic schools.
 In fact the 1988 document, The Religious Dimension of Education in a Catholic School acknowledges that in some countries "the vast majority of students are not Catholics" (CCE, 1988).
-Obviously a school is built to take a limited number of students but are these to be reserved for Catholics only?
-According to the document, The Catholic School on the Threshold of the Third Millennium, "It (the Catholic school) is not reserved to Catholics only" (CCE, 1998).
-How many students who are not Catholics seeking enrolment in Catholic schools, can be accepted?
+Obviously, a school is built to accommodate a finite number of students, but are the enrolments to be reserved for Catholics only?
+According to the document, The Catholic School on the Threshold of the Third Millennium, "It [the Catholic school] is not reserved to Catholics only"(CCE, 1997).
+How many students who are not Catholics seeking enrolment in Catholic schools can be accepted?
 Certainly, the presence of students who are not Catholics is acknowledged and affirmed by these documents, but how they are selected and how many can be enrolled, are both left unclear.

 What, then, of the place of these students in Catholic schools?
-MCA highlighted the ambiguous nature of the place of students who are not Catholics by focusing on their category bound activities and attributions within the Catholic schools.
+MCA highlighted the ambiguous nature of the place of students who are not Catholics by focusing on their category bound activities and attributions within Catholic schools.
 In 1965 students who are not Catholics were seen as "strangers to the gift of Faith" (Gravissimum Educationis) who were to be cared for.
 The exact nature of this care was not outlined.
 Does this care imply Catholic educators are to include some form of religious formation in order to bring these students to the "gift of Faith"?

-The place of students who are not Catholics in the 1982 document Lay Catholics in Schools: Witnesses to Faith was to be respected.
+The place of students who are not Catholics in the 1982 document Lay Catholics in Schools: Witnesses to Faith was for them to be respected.
 However, this document raised more questions than answers, as it implied that the degree of respect shown to these students depended on their religious intentions.
 First, how can Catholic educators exhibit different degrees of response?
 How does the showing of respect differ from "warm and sincere appreciation" and further, does this imply discrimination against those students perceived to be less deserving?
 How can the difference between these two categories be measured?
 This document generates more confusion than clarity.